 Becoming a Psychiatric Nurse

-- Alzheimer’s disease and related dementias
+- Alzheimer’s disease and other dementias

-Psychiatric nurses work in many settings, including:
+Psychiatric nurses work in a variety of settings, including:

-- General and psychiatric hospitals
+- Geriatric and medical hospitals

-- Addiction and substance abuse treatment centers
+- Addiction and substance abuse centers

-- Home health care agencies
+- Home health agencies

-- Correctional institutes
+- Correctional institutions

 - Outpatient mental health clinics

-Licensing and/or Certification
+Licensing and Certification

 Necessary Skills and Qualities

-Opportunities for Advancements
+Opportunities for Advancement